pawanit17/understanding_microservices/README.md

 Using OAuth 2.0 which prevents credential sharing.
 Authentication to be done at API Gateway.
 When implementing custom authentication schemes, prefer JWT.

+# Data Management
+CQRS - Command ( alter data ) Query ( retrieve data ) Responsibility Segregation
+SAGA Pattern - when a business scenario needs data from two or more Microservices.
+Choreography or Orchestration based approaches.

 # Key Practises
 ## Logging